Jufevic/quarto_game/README.md

 * human vs machine
 * machine vs machine
 See the relevant functions in `game.py`
+To start a new game against a machine (by default at level 2), run `main.py`

 ## Robot strategy
 There will be four increasing difficulty modes for the machine.
 Each level applies strategy from the lower levels if the current strategy is not applicable.
 Currently levels 0, 1 and 2 are implemented.